-Common stock offered by selling stockholders(1) 19,690,777 shares Dividend policy We do not anticipate paying cash dividends on shares of our common stock for the foreseeable future.
-Use of proceeds We will not receive any of the proceeds from the sale of the shares of common stock by the selling stockholders.
-Listing and trading Once we are able to meet the applicable listing requirements we intend to apply to list our common stock on the Nasdaq Global Market or the Nasdaq Capital Market.
-Risk factors Please read the section entitled "Risk Factors" beginning on page 13 for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.
+19,690,777 shares We do not anticipate paying cash dividends on shares of our common stock for the foreseeable future.
+We will not receive any of the proceeds from the sale of the shares of common stock by the selling stockholders.
+Once we are able to meet the applicable listing requirements we intend to apply to list our common stock on the Nasdaq Global Market or the Nasdaq Capital Market.
+Please read the section entitled "Risk Factors" beginning on page 11 for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.